On the Reduction of Total-Cost and Average-Cost MDPs to Discounted MDPs: Model description

 A policy $\phi_*$ is \textit{total-cost optimal} if $v^{\phi_*}(x) = \inf_{\phi \in \F}v^\phi(x) =: v(x)$ for all $x \in \X$.

-The following statement will be used to define the transformations described in Sections~\ref{sec:hoffm-vein-transf} and \ref{sec:hv-ag-transformation}. \begin{prp} Suppose Assumption~T holds.
-Then there is a function $\mu: \X \rightarrow [0,\infty),$ that is bounded above by $K$ and satisfies
+The following characterization of Assumption~T will be used to define the transformations described in Sections~\ref{sec:hoffm-vein-transf} and \ref{sec:hv-ag-transformation} for total-cost MDPs. \begin{prp} Assumption~T(i) holds if and only if there is a function $\mu: \X \rightarrow [1,\infty)$ such that $V(x) \leq \mu(x) \leq KV(x)$ for all $x \in \X$ and